mrqzzz/agent-go/README.md

 <img width="800" height="436" alt="image" src="https://github.com/user-attachments/assets/314c5d79-155b-4534-a8b5-ba937b03edad" />

-#### Disclaimer: AI Agents may produce unexpected results based on the AI model decision.
+#### Disclaimer: Remember that AI Agents may produce unexpected results based on the AI model decision.
 I do not accept responsibility for the outputs or actions of these models.